Performance features reference

 View raster activity

-View raster activity in the Raster section.
+View raster activity in the Thread Pool section.

 Analyze frames per second (FPS)